 What is the best car insurance in Connecticut?

 Most major insurance providers sell policies in Connecticut, but the preferences may not be the same for every customer.
-The best car insurance in Connecticut depends on individual needs, budget, driving record and ZIP code, and the provider that suits for one person may not suit another.
+The best car insurance in Connecticut depends on individual needs, budget, driving record and ZIP code, and the provider that suits one person may not suit another.
 To get the best car insurance deal in Connecticut, one tried and tested method is to collect quotes from multiple companies and compare the coverage options for the price.

 What is the average cost of car insurance in the U.S.?

 The average cost of car insurance in the United States is $1,674 per year for a full coverage policy and $565 per year for a minimum coverage policy.
 Comparatively, the average annual cost for full coverage in Connecticut is $1,845 and $794 for minimum coverage.

 What is the penalty for driving uninsured in Connecticut?

 Driving without insurance is a Class C misdemeanor in Connecticut.
-Penalties include up to $500 in fines, jail time of up to three months or both.
+Penalties could include up to $500 in fines, jail time of up to three months or both.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: